mrkkrp/char-menu/README.md

 ```

 The main problem here is that if you have many such things, they are hard to
-remember and this approach is not very good at organizing things into
+remember, and this approach is not very good at organizing symbols into
 categories.
-The same with built-in key bindings like <kbd>C-x 8 …</kbd> —
+The same with built-in key bindings like <kbd>C-x 8
-something I always had trouble using, they are also hard to type.
+…</kbd>—something I always had trouble using, they are also hard to type.

 Another approach is to use `abbrev-mode`.
 I don't like that mode because you
-need to keep it enabled and chances are that even if you normally don't need
+need to keep it enabled and chances are even if you normally don't need the
-the word “alpha”, it does not mean that you want always replace it with “α”.
+word “alpha”, it does not mean that you want always replace it with the “α”
-I like to be able to explicitly control when I need “alpha” and when I want
+symbol.
+I like to be able to explicitly control when I want “alpha” and when
-“α”.
+I want “α”.

-Inserting a character by its name is done with `insert-char` command, but it
+Inserting a character by its name is done with the `insert-char` command,
-cannot be used very often because even with auto-completion it takes too
+but it cannot be used heavily because even with auto-completion it takes too
-long to type name of a character.
-We also usually don't want all characters
+long to type full name of a character.
+Also, we usually don't want all
-available, but some subset of them that is useful.
+characters available, but a certain subset of them that is highly useful.

 ## Installation